RobLoach/compear/README.md

 ComPEAR
 =======

-A PEAR repository for Composer.
+Create a PEAR repository from a [Satis](https://github.com/composer/satis) definition.

 Installation